Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Website sessions are the number of total visits to your domain within a given period of time.
 Each session can contain multiple pageviews.
 And a user, or unique visitor, can log multiple sessions on your site over time.

 Sessions are one of the most popular measurements of attention to your product or service.
-Sure, it doesn’t tell you much about visitor’s engagement with your brand, but it is a great KPI for determining if your brand is even getting attention in the first place.
+Sure, it doesn’t tell you much about visitor’s engagement with your brand, but it is a great KPI for determining if your brand is even getting attention in the first place and to see if your marketing efforts are paying off.
+Use this marketing automation dashboard to track and assess your website sessions.

 The default Google Analytics channels include: